andrewballantyne/pipeline-tutorials/README.md

 ## Examples

 * [Hello World](hello-world/README.md) - A simple introduction that does the initial programming example of printing out hello world.
+* [No Task Pipeline](no-task-pipeline/README.md) - A shell of a pipeline to test the bare minimum to a pipeline.